cbushdor/-MyDefaultValues4Vim/README.md

 autocmd BufWritePre,FileWritePre *.txt :call DeleteTrailingWS()
 ```

-The **MyDefine("DeleteTrailingWS_txt")** is necessary.
-Now at first time, when the word processor is launched, a series of questions are asked (*path+config file name if different from default*).
-If you want to be installed but don't want to be loaded yet then, set variable to *false* otherwise to *true* during install period or directly in configure file.
+Now, when first load or at first time of use after setup, when the word processor is launched, a serie of questions is asked (*path+config file name if different from default*).
+If you want to install a module but don't want to be loaded yet then, set variable to *false* otherwise to *true* during install period or directly in configure file (see later)[^5].
 This script works only with files that has extension *\*.txt*.
 The following values are stored in **~/.vim/plugged/-MyDefaultValues4Vim/mylibrary/MYVIMRC** (that's default):

 ```
 " Next is deprecated